sole/mindblown.js/README.md

 ### Events

-There a lot of asynchronicity here.
+There's a lot of asynchronicity here.
 We use node.js's `EventEmitter` rather than DOM style events.

 The pattern to make an object an EventEmitter and listen to its events is the following: